Condenser: Definition, Principle, Types, Working, Advantages

 Cooling agent– To Create Temperature difference and to absorb vapour temperature, a Cooling agent is needed.

-Coolant inlet– A Place, from where the coolant is entered in to shell.
+Coolant inlet– A Place, from where the coolant is entered into shell.

 Coolant Outlet– A Place, Where Used coolant is passed out from the shell.